Talcum Powder Lawsuit

 How Much Does It Cost?

-We abide by the contingency fee contract, which is approved by the Florida Bar.
-This means that we will only collect if the case is successful.
+We abide by the contingency fee contract, which means that we will only collect a fee if the case is successful.
 We accept a fixed percentage (typically one-third) of the recovery.

 What Should I Look for in an Attorney?

 Experience, ethics, and grit.
-We have never represented an insurance company or large corporation; that’s why our motto is “For the People.”
+Our firm has never represented an insurance company or large corporation; that’s why our motto is “For the People.”
 We battled Big Tobacco for years, winning $90 million in verdicts and settlements.

 We are trial lawyers who are not afraid to go up against big corporations, and we have the track record to prove it.